gauravcool/60days_of_DS_ML/README.md

-# 30days of data science
+# 60days of data science and machine learning